ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

 If you have tried other deployment frameworks, they tend to provide means to roll back to an earlier version of your code.
 When you deploy new code, and something goes unexpectedly wrong, you can undo the changes to minimize damage.
 Of course you can just `git checkout` a previous version and deploy again, but there are better ways to do that.

 Also, S3 doesn't automatically gzip files when serving them over HTTP.
-It offers a way to do it, but requires a bit of work on your part.
-How wonderful would it be to have ember-cli-deploy to do it for you?
+It offers a way to do it, but requires a bit of work on our part.
+How wonderful would it be to have ember-cli-deploy to do it for use?

-Finally, when you deploy, all files in the app are uploaded.
+Finally, when we deploy, all files in the app are uploaded.
 Sometimes an app includes a lots of assets, such as fonts, images, etc... and that can make for a hefty, slow deployment.
 What if ember-cli-deploy could tell which files already exist at the destination, and only uploaded those that had actually been changed or added?

 ## Rolling back to a previous version of the app

-So you want to be able to quickly roll back to a previous version of the app.
-I'll describe a good way to get it done.
-You are going to need three plugins for this:
+So we want the ability to quickly roll back to a previous version of the app.
+The following is a good way to get it done.
+We are going to need three plugins for this:

     $ ember install ember-cli-deploy-s3-index ember-cli-deploy-revision-data ember-cli-deploy-display-revisions
     version: 1.13.13